jessmsilverman/motivation-task/README.md

 # How To Update Your Experiment

 This folder has two trees; the source tree (the src file) and the public tree (the public file).
 The code run by your participants is in the public folder.
-You will work in the src folder (i.e. you will edit all of your js files in the src folder).
-To view your changes in the src folder, you will need to rebuild the public tree every time.
+You will work in the src folder (i.e. you will edit all of your js files in the src folder) and then use a program to transfer these changes to the public folder.

 1. When you make any changes, run the following command in terminal: